paulshuker/textangle.nvim/README.md

    -- Allow words to be hyphenated.
 A word will be hyphenated if placing the entire word -- on the next line leaves a whitespace greater than hyphenate_minimum_gap.
-The hyphen -- is placed at the end of lines. hyphenate = true,
+The hyphen -- is placed at the end of lines. hyphenate = false,
    -- See hyphenate.
    hyphenate_minimum_gap = 10,
    -- If a word is longer than line_width, hyphenate it.
 If false, large words could -- overflow. hyphenate_overflow = true,
+   -- Repeat the indent found on the first line on every line.
+An indent can be tabs or -- spaces. keep_indent = true,
-   -- When disabled, textangle will silently do nothing if called. disable = false,
+   -- When disabled, textangle will silently do nothing whenever called. disable = false,
 }
 ```